 13 Scientific Explanations for Everyday Life

-Post-it notes feature a plastic adhesive that is spread out in blobs across the paper.
+Post-it Notes feature a plastic adhesive that is spread out in blobs across the paper.
 When you slap a Post-it onto your bulletin board, only some of these blobs (technically called micro-capsules) touch the surface to keep the note stuck there.
 Thus, you can unstick it, and when you go to attach it to something else, the unused blobs of glue can take over the adhesive role.
-Eventually, all the capsules of glue get used up or clogged with dirt, and the sticky note doesn’t stick anymore.
+Eventually, all the capsules of glue will get used up or clogged with dirt, and the sticky note won't stick anymore.

 Early gums got their elastic texture from chicle, a natural type of latex rubber.
 Now, your bubble gum is made with synthetic rubbers like styrene butadiene (also used in car tires) or polyvinyl acetate (also used in Elmer’s glue) to mimic the effect of chicle.

 After all the employees go home, tall office buildings get just a little taller.
-A 1,300-foot-tall skyscraper shrinks about 1.5 millimeters under the weight of 50,000 occupants (assuming they weigh about the human average).
+A 1300-foot-tall skyscraper shrinks about 1.5 millimeters under the weight of 50,000 occupants (assuming they weigh about the human average).

 LEGOs can support four to five times the weight of a human without collapsing.
 They are strong enough to support a tower 375,000 bricks tall, or around 2.2 miles high.

-People give off body heat, as anyone who’s been trapped in a small crowded room knows.
+People give off body heat, as anyone who has been trapped in a small crowded room knows.
 So how many people would it take to warm up your home with just body heat in the winter?
 About 70 people in motion, or 140 people still, figuring that humans radiate 100-200 watts of heat normally and that the house uses four electric storage heaters.

 Because water is denser than air, your body loses heat 25 times more quickly while in water than it would in air at the same temperature.
 Water's density gives it a high specific heat capacity, meaning it takes a lot of heat to raise its temperature even a little, and it's very good at retaining heat or cold (the reason why hot soup stays hot for a long time, and why the ocean is much cooler than land).
 Water is a great conductor, so it's very effective at transferring that heat or cold to your body.